 The Observatory ticket office accepts U.S. currency, all United States-based travelers checks, and all major credit cards.

-You may visit at any time between 8AM and 2AM, with last elevators going up at 1:15 AM.
+You may visit at any time between 8AM and 2AM on the date of purchase, with last elevators going up at 1:15 AM.
 There are no fixed visiting windows or time limits.

 Tickets are non-refundable.